Virginia Beach Police Department: Controversies

 The Virginia Beach Police Department has been the subject of multiple controversies over the years since its 1963 inception.
 On Independence Day in 1976, the bicentennial of America's founding, riots erupted after bars closed at 1 in the morning.
 Hundreds of people clashed with police, before finally being dispersed with tear gas and K-9 units.
 As a result of the incident, 11 officers were injured, and 78 people were arrested.
 In 1989, riots and looting broke out during Labor Day weekend, in what would become known as the Greekfest riots.
 A police horse was killed after it was hit in the head by an object thrown from a balcony.
 The VBPD abandoned the oceanfront and returned in riot gear.
 By dawn, the Virginia National Guard had arrived to finally quell the riots.
 Over 650 people were arrested.

 In 1991, a survey conducted by the Virginian-Pilot and Ledger-Star newspapers found a pattern of abuse among VBPD officers.
 Officers used unreasonable amounts of force to restrain people suspected of minor crimes.
-25 people said that they had been subject to police violence.
+A total of 25 people said that they had been subject to police violence.
 In 2007, a 10-pound training bomb fell from a Navy fighter jet.
 Both the VBPD and local military police responded to the scene.
 There were no casualties.
 In 2015, in the case of Wilis v.
 City of Virginia Beach, officers sued the VBPD on grounds that their employer disciplined them after they reported gender discrimination.
 The case was dismissed by the Chief Judge Rebecca Beach Smith.
 In 2019, a disgruntled man walked into Building 2 of the Virginia Beach Municipal Center and opened fire.
-12 people, most of them city employees, were killed in the incident.
+Twelve people, most of them city employees, were killed in the incident.
 Following the shooting, the FBI provided "significant law enforcement assistance" to the VBPD's investigation of the shooting.

 In 2022, officers were found to have used forged DNA reports in interrogations to get confessions from five people.
 The incidents occurred from March 2016 to February 2020.
 When questioned by The Washington Post, the department said that what happened, "though legal, was not in the spirit of what the community expects."
 In 2024, in the case of Banks v.
 City of Virginia Beach, an officer sued the VBPD, claiming that he had been investigated and demoted for trying to address allegations of discrimination.
 The complaint was filed in the U.S. District Court, and the case was presided over by Senior Judge Raymond Alvin Jackson.
 An officer was arrested and charged with several crimes: attempted indecent liberties with a child less than 15 years of age, attempted indecent liberties, enticing a minor to perform in child pornography, proposition of sex act by communication system with a child less than 15 years of age, solicitation to commit a felony and possession of child pornography.
 The documents did not say if it was one person or multiple.